Previous | Next

 "No," Harry assured him, "remember you don't have your gloves.
 We can only be seen by other toons."

 "Oh yeah, I knew that.
 But I'm just afraid I won't be cog enough for them."

 "The headquarters of Cogs Inc. is the tallest building in known existence.
-It has hundreds of floors and it is the symbol of all cog achievements." she read, "It has eighty six departments within, a small auditorium to seat ten thousand, and seventeen restaurants.
-Since its beginning, Cogs Inc. has liked to demonstrate its wealth and power."
+It has hundreds of floors and is the symbol of all cog achievements," she read.
+"It has eighty-six departments within, a small auditorium to seat ten thousand, and seventeen restaurants.
+Since its beginning, Cogs Inc. has taken every opportunity to demonstrate its wealth and power."

-Harry was astonished, "I wonder what kind of material they used.
-This type of technology is like a dream.
-It can't be possible.
+Harry was astonished.
+"I wonder what kind of material they used.
+This type of technology is like a dream, even to toons.
+It can't be possible!"

-Zany continued reading, "The secret to the corporation's magnificent skyscrapers is the mysterious metal called gralt.
+Zany continued reading.
+"The secret to the corporation's magnificent skyscrapers is the mysterious metal called gralt.
 Gralt is an extremely strong alloy with reasonable weight.
-It is comprised of extremely condensed other metals and minerals using a special, secret technique to make an unbelievably strong atomic structure.
-The chairman of Cogs Inc. refuses to tell anyone their secret technique of making it."
+It is comprised of extremely condensed base metals and minerals using a special, secret technique to make an unbelievably strong atomic structure.
+The chairman of Cogs Inc. refuses to tell anyone their secret technique to making it."
 She looked up at them.
 "I'm glad we didn't get sent to the iron mines."
 The other toons nodded in agreement.

-"Perhaps the most interesting tradition of the cogs is adding to all office structures the eyes of their original leader..."
-At that moment, Zany bumped into a fierce looking Big Wig level fifty who scowled at her before storming away.
+"Perhaps the most interesting tradition of the cogs is adding to all office structures the eyes of their original leader."
+At that moment, Zany bumped into a fierce looking Big Wig level 50 who scowled at her before storming away.

-"Yeah Zany, we don't want to pick fights with nearly indestructible cogs."
-Dynoboom laughed.
+"Yeah Zany, we don't want to pick fights with nearly indestructible cogs," Ricky laughed.
 She grinned sheepishly and put the pamphlet away.
 Fortunately, there was a sign in the grass ahead of them that said:

 Leading the world of business,